 Don’t worry about making your personal statement perfect the first time around (or keeping within the character limit for that matter).
 Once you’ve written everything you want to include you can begin rewording sentences, moving sections around and editing parts which are less significant so you can get within the character limit.

 It's simple but so important.
 All those drafts take time, so make sure you give yourself plenty of time to write.
+You don’t want your personal statement to appear rushed or to miss important information that will help your application.

 Getting a second opinion is useful for picking up errors you might have missed or showing you where you can sell yourself more.
 Just be careful to avoid taking on board too many opinions, as you want you to make sure it’s your voice which comes through.

 It’s so basic but it makes spotting punctuation and grammatical errors easier.
+It’ll also help to ensure that it flows and reads well, which admissions tutors will be looking for.

 Often the most difficult part with any written piece is getting started; there is generally a focus on ensuring that your first paragraph captivates your reader and makes them want to read more, which can create a stumbling block when you begin writing.
 A useful tactic to help you to avoid staring at a blank page for hours, is to ignore your opening altogether, and to begin as if you’re picking it up after an introductory sentence or two.
 Once you’ve written your first draft you’ll find it easier to draw out interesting points and to rework them to create an opening statement.